Design of a Decade: 1986–1996: Background and content

 In 1991, Jackson fulfilled her contract with A&M Records, signing a multimillion-dollar contract with Virgin Records estimated between $32 million and $50 million, with media outlets proclaiming her the highest paid recording artist at the time.
 Jackson's fifth studio album with Virgin, Janet—stylized as janet. and read "Janet, period"—was released in May 1993.
 The record was a commercial success—opening at number one in the United States, making the singer the first female artist in the Nielsen SoundScan era to do so and second overall—and sold over 14 million copies worldwide.
 Six singles were released from Janet, with two of them topping the Billboard Hot 100: "That's the Way Love Goes" and "Again".
 The former won the Grammy Award for Best R&B Song category at the 36th Annual Grammy Awards, while the latter received a nomination for a Best Original Song at the 66th Academy Awards.

 As Jackson's contract with Virgin allotted her the option to leave the label during this time, she returned to A&M in order to release Design of a Decade: 1986–1996, her first compilation album.
 Billboard magazine reported that DreamWorks SKG and A&M were interested in signing with her.
 A&M president Al Cafaro stated: "We've always thought Janet was an A&M artist...
 And we would love to sign her if she is available.
 This project has reminded us how much fun she is to work with."
 The release contained fourteen digitally remastered singles, as well as two new songs — "Runaway" and "Twenty Foreplay" — written with longtime collaborators Jimmy Jam and Terry Lewis.
 The former is a pop and dance song which draws influences of Middle Eastern music.
 It was originally created to be a possible duet with Jackson's brother Michael, but they chose to record "Scream" together instead.
-The latter is a mid-tempo ballad with funk elements, which is a play on words with "twenty-four hours" and "foreplay".